 Hoping to power all of what your 50 amp RV has to offer, but don’t want to overwhelm yourself with your generator’s needs?
 Take a look at the Champion 100813 9375/7500-Watt Portable Generator, a Cinderella’s slipper option in terms of wattage!

 This generator from Champion utilizes an electric start featuring a reliable toggle switch, plus built-in Cold Start Technology for easy starts in cold weather.
+This is a great plus point as it means you won’t have to stand outside in the snow for 20 minutes trying to fire up a cold generator.
 It has a robust 9,375 starting watts and 7,500 running watts with a 50 amp plug option, which means you are free to plug in your RV and enjoy your time camping!

-This generator can run around 8 hours on a tank of fuel, which means you’ll not need to worry about refueling in the middle of the night.
+This generator can run around 8 hours on a tank of fuel, which means you won’t need to worry about refueling in the middle of the night.
 With its reliability in cold weather, this generator is a no-brainer for those of you snow campers out there!

 You can see the latest price on Amazon by clicking here.